HTML Elements - Part 2 : Form Introduction

 When you send data on the server; you're making what they call an http request.

-, so an HTTP Request will be a method to transfer HTML data across and within servers.
+HTTP is an acronym for Hypertext Transfer Protocol.
+Remember HTML is short for Hypertext Markup Language, so an HTTP Request will be a method to transfer HTML data across and within servers.

 So this "method" attribute helps us choose, or rather select a way to transfer our data.